Thangam Debbonaire: Brexit

-Before the 2016 referendum on the UK's membership of the European Union, Debbonaire endorsed remaining in the EU.
-Bristol West voted to remain in the European Union by 79.3%; this was the third-highest percentage result for the Remain campaign by parliamentary constituency.
+Before the 2016 Brexit referendum, Debbonaire endorsed remaining in the EU.
+Her constituency of Bristol West voted to remain in the European Union by 79.3%; this was the third-highest percentage result for the Remain campaign by parliamentary constituency.

 On 27 January 2017, Debbonaire stated that she would vote against triggering Article 50, despite being a whip herself and Labour imposing a three-line whip to vote for the government motion.
-She explained that this was because the government intended to leave "the Single Market or something close to it".
+She said that this was because the government intended to leave "the Single Market or something close to it".
 On 29 June 2017, Debbonaire abstained from voting in an amendment by Chuka Umunna to the Queen's Speech which would have kept the UK in the Single Market and held a vote on the final Brexit deal; her abstention was criticised by Molly Scott Cato, the local Green Party candidate in the 2017 general election.
 Debbonaire defended her abstention, stating that she had supported a similar amendment drafted by Labour.
-She affirmed: "I will do everything I can to stop the UK from leaving the EU."
+She said: "I will do everything I can to stop the UK from leaving the EU".

 In December 2017, Debbonaire criticised the quality of the Brexit impact papers published by David Davis, then the Brexit Secretary.
 She stated that the sectoral analyses "wouldn't get an A grade...if [the government] were submitting it as GCSE research" and believed that the papers only compiled information already publicly available.
 She accused the government of "a dereliction of duty".

 In July 2018, Debbonaire said that she did not support a referendum on the Brexit deal.
 She was criticised by Vince Cable, the leader of the Liberal Democrats.
 In response, Debbonaire said that there was insufficient public support for a final vote on the deal, and she accused the Liberal Democrats of "playing politics" on the issue.